A Random Rule Model: Application: Procedural Heterogeneity in Risky Choice

-The overidentification $J$-test (Table~\ref{tab:two_step}, last column) rejects the affine gate restriction at the $1\%$ level for most rules, indicating that the linear-index parameterization $\log\omega_f(x)= \alpha_f+\beta_f^\top z$ is too parsimonious to capture the full pattern of cellwise weight variation. \textsc{A1} ($J=26.1$, $p=0.86$) and \textsc{MMa} ($J=45.4$, $p=0.11$) are the exceptions: the former is consistent with attention being approximately constant across feature values, while the latter carries negligible weight under both estimators.
-This rejection is not unexpected: with 47 cells and $d_\mathrm{eff}+1=12$ parameters, the test has 35 degrees of freedom and substantial power against smooth departures from linearity.
+The overidentification $J$-test rejects the affine gate restriction at the $1\%$ level for most rules, indicating that $\log\omega_f(x)=\alpha_f+\beta_f^\top z$ is too parsimonious to capture the full pattern of cellwise weight variation.
+This is not unexpected given the test's 35 degrees of freedom.
+Importantly, Theorem~\ref{thm:fixed_x_id} is fully nonparametric: the cellwise identification of relative weights holds for any functional form.
+The $J$-test rejection suggests that a richer second-step specification could reduce or eliminate rejection while preserving the first-step identification logic.